PipIWYG/sabl-core/README.md

     "type": "contact"
 }
 ```
-The above request will query contacts with a first name or last name containing 'lichten'
+The above request will query contacts with a first name or last name containing 'lichten'.

-### Unit Tests
+### Unit Tests - FUNCTIONALITY / TEST CASES INCOMPLETE

 The package unit tests can be executed, provided that Unit Tests are correctly configured in the Root Application.
-This configuration directives are not currently included within the package source, but test cases have been created in
+This configuration is not currently included within the package source, but test cases can be created and executed in
 support of the correct unit testing configuration.

 Laravel makes use of SQLite to run Unit Tests on data in Memory.
 To get this to work correctly, follow these steps.